 Confirmations We will send you a transaction statement each time you transact.
 Monthly reporting We will send you a monthly transaction statement.
 Annual reporting We will send you an annual tax statement (if the Fund is an Attribution Managed Investment Trust (AMIT), we'll send you an AMIT Member Annual (AMMA) Statement).
 We will also provide or make available to you an annual report.
+If you are a Retail Client, you will also receive an annual investment statement.
 Distributions We will send you a distribution statement each time a distribution is made.